jmtcabili/CUDA-Project-G1/README.md

 2. Of the four implementations, the prefetching with memadvise performed the best with 185.97 ms and 499.44 ms with single kernel and multiple kernel runs, respectively.
 3. On multiple kernel run, an improvement in the minimum time can be observed across all implementations that can be attributed to reduced overhead time when running programs on multiple instances.

-Disclaimer:
+Caveats:
 1. Total time operation was the sum of GPU Activities(averages) + DeviceToHost + HostToDevice + Page Fault (if present)
 2. Calculations can be found at (Appendix A).
 3. Some implementations such as the data initialization using cuda & old data transfer method have multiple GPU activities that were included in the total time operation.
-- GPU Activities for data initialization using cuda:  conv1D_kernel(unsigned long, float*, float*), initData(unsigned long, float*)
+    GPU Activities for data initialization using cuda:  conv1D_kernel(unsigned long, float*, float*), initData(unsigned long, float*)
-- GPU Activities for old data transfer method: [CUDA memcpy DtoH], Conv1D(unsigned long, float*, float*), [CUDA memcpy HtoD]
+    GPU Activities for old data transfer method: [CUDA memcpy DtoH], Conv1D(unsigned long, float*, float*), [CUDA memcpy HtoD]

-**

 **Unified Memory Profile - Page Fault Comparison**